What does U mean?

 What about works for children younger than four?

-We rate films and videos aimed at very young viewers, such as Chuggington, Teletubbies or In The Night Garden, U. However, we give them special BBFCinsight stating they are ‘particularly Suitable for pre-school children’.
-Films or DVDs with this BBFCinsight should raise no significant issues in terms of discrimination, drugs, horror, imitable behaviour, language, nudity, sex, theme or violence.
+We rate films and videos aimed at very young viewers, such as Chuggington or Tinga Tinga Tales, U. However, we give them special BBFCinsight stating they are ‘particularly suitable for pre-school children’.
+Films or videos with this BBFCinsight should raise no significant issues in terms of discrimination, drugs,, imitable behaviour, language, nudity, sex, threat or violence.

 Will there be any bad language in a U film?

-At U we only allow very mild bad language (eg ‘damn’ and ‘hell’).
-Occasionally, bad language such as ‘bloody’ or ‘bugger’ may be included, where justified by the context.
+At U we only allow infrequent use of very mild bad language (e.g. ‘damn’ and ‘hell’).

-Characters may be seen kissing or cuddling and there may be references to sexual behaviour (ie to ‘making love’).
+Characters may be seen kissing or cuddling and there may be references to sexual behaviour.
 However, there will be no overt focus on sexual behaviour, language or innuendo.

-Is violence or horror permitted in a U film?
+Is violence or threat permitted in a U film?

 There may be brief scary scenes and moments where the characters are placed in danger.
 As with violence, however, these scenes will be balanced by reassuring elements, such as comic interludes or music.